-To minimise impacts, the proposed route attempts to remain alongside existing development footprints (e.g. farm boundaries) and linear-type infrastructure where the environment is regarded as less sensitive, such as:
+To minimise impacts, the proposed route attempts to remain alongside existing development footprints (e.g. farm boundaries) and linear-type infrastructure and also to avoid sterilization of areas for potential future development (urban, industrial, mining etc).
+The environment is regarded as less sensitive alongside existing developments, such as: